top of page

 • Currency exchange and international income complicate affordability assessments.

-A mortgage broker familiar with expat needs can save time, reduce stress, and improve chances of mortgage approval.
+A specialist expat mortgage broker can save time, reduce stress, and improve your chances of approval.

 Before Starting Property Searches